 If the particle multiplicity follows the Poisson distribution, cumulants of all orders are equal and therefore their ratios are unity.
 Poisson expectations are used as the statistical baselines for the measured cumulant ratios.

 The Pearson correlation coefficient measures the linear correlation between two variables.
 The correlation coefficient between proton and deuteron numbers can be defined as follows:

 where $N_{p}$ and $N_{d}$ are proton and deuteron numbers, respectively.
 The correlation coefficient ranges from $-1$ to $1$.
 A positive sign of the coefficient implies that two variables are correlated while a negative sign implies an anti-correlation.
 A zero value of the coefficient implies that two variables are uncorrelated.
-We report also the measurement of the correlation between proton and deuteron numbers in this work.